PinkDiamond1/boba-docs/developer-docs/001_example-code-basic-ops.md

 ```

-Typical values are `10000000000` Wei aka `10` Gwei aka `0.00000001` ETH.
-Occasionally, the gas price can spike to as much as 50 Gwei, but this is rare.
+Typical values are 3 to 10 Gwei.

 ## 2. Estimate the cost of a contract call